-When building a pond and not checking to see if permits are required the costs will be a great deal higher as you will discover in the audio interview of Gene Clemente who is with the Erie County Conservation District of PA.
+When building a pond and not checking to see if permits are required the costs will be a great deal higher than you will discover in the audio interview of Gene Clemente who is with the Erie County Conservation District of PA.
 Rules and regulations may be different in other states.
 Please check with your area to be sure of regulations.

 Click “PLAY” to hear the interview with expert Gene Clement!